Naropin, 7.5 mg/ml 10 ml 5 pcs

 Patients on a sodium-restricted diet should take into account the sodium content of the drug.

-Side effects
+Side Effects

-Side effects common to local anesthetics
+Side effects associated with local anesthetics

-The central and peripheral nervous system
+From the central and peripheral nervous system

 Serious complications are possible with systemic overdose and unintentional intravascular administration of the drug (see section “Overdose”).